rofsdahl/cabin-control/README.md

 [FS1000A/XD-FST Datasheet](http://www.mantech.co.za/Datasheets/Products/433Mhz_RF-TX&RX.pdf)

-I've had most success using a straight solid core wire antenna (quarter wave-length, 17.3 cm), rather than the antenna coil shown on the picture.
+It might be better to use a straight solid core wire antenna (quarter wave-length, 17.3 cm), rather than the antenna coil shown on the picture.

 ## Wiring